Kingofkode/image-filter-project/README.md

 ## Installation
 1. Download the master branch
 2. Open image-filter-project-master/Main/Main.pde
-## Getting started with the UI Library
+## Getting Started with the UI Library
 ### Views
 Views are the fundamental building blocks the user interface.
 Because view objects are the main way the application interacts with the user, they have a number of responsibilities.
 Here are just a few: